A Debut Y.A. novel

 Lavender was briefly represented by Michael Hamilburg until his passing, has earned finalist awards in three creative writing competitions, including one sponsored by the SCBWI, and was a semi- or quarter-finalist in four others.
 Also a realist painter, Lavender studied and practices the oil-on-panel techniques that were in use from the Renaissance through the 19th century, many of them originally developed by Leonardo da Vinci and shared with his apprentices in his Treatise on Painting.
 Lavender has also published several journal articles on art education and contributed a chapter to Garb: A Fashion and Culture Reader.

-Her hands sticky on the wheel, Mae takes another curve way too fast as the clock on the dashboard ticks down one more minute she doesn’t have.
+Her hands sticky on the wheel, Mae takes another curve way too fast as she eyes the dashboard clock ticking down one more minute she doesn’t have.

-“The day of my freak-out-of-the-century, you mean.
+“Ater my freak-out-of-the-century, you mean.
 I was done with Foxmoor.”
-Mae sighs.
-“Still am, really.”

 Other Projects